emilkovacev/texttofont/README.md

 # texttofont
 Take a .ttf file and generate ascii art using the font for text.
-Use any symbols for generating the font + fun mode where each character is built up of itself in ascii art (coming soon)
+Use any symbols for generating the font + fun mode where each character is built up of itself in ascii art

 ## Instructions
-`git clone` the repo, and call general functionality from `tta.py`
+Run `pip install --upgrade Pillow` (And uninstall any local version of PIL)

 ## Functionality
 ### tta.py
 * convert sentences to ascii art from fonts